-SSP is operated by an independent nonprofit, in cooperation with:
+SSP is operated by an independent 501c3 nonprofit, in cooperation with:

-California Institute of Technology, in Pasadena near Los Angeles, is one of the premier research universities in the world.
-Caltech’s affiliation with the Summer Science Program dates to SSP’s founding in 1958-9, with the enthusiastic support of Caltech’s President at the time, Dr. Lee DuBridge.
-He donated astronomical equipment and recruited Caltech faculty to teach at SSP and chair its Executive Committee.
-Caltech served as the first legal “parent” of SSP.
+Caltech is in Pasadena near Los Angeles, not far from the Jet Propulsion Lab it operates with NASA.
+Caltech’s affiliation with the Summer Science Program dates all the way back to SSP’s founding in 1958-9.
+Caltech’s President at the time, Dr. Lee DuBridge, donated astronomical equipment and recruited Caltech faculty to teach at SSP and chair its Executive Committee.
+Caltech even served as the first legal “parent” of SSP, four decades before it became an independent nonprofit.

 And the connection has continued ever since.
 Numerous Caltech faculty have lectured at SSP, including Astronomer Maarten Schmidt (33 times), Physicist David Politzer (9 times) and the fondly remembered Richard Feynman (9 times).

-MIT is one of the premier research universities in the world.
-Although Cambridge is a long way from SSP’s original home in Southern California, SSPers have been enrolling there for decades … and teaching there too.
+MIT is a long way from SSP’s original home in Southern California, but SSPers have been enrolling there for decades … and teaching there too.
 Before Ed Bertschinger headed MIT’s Department of Physics, he was SSP class of ’75 and a Teaching Assistant from ’79 to ’82.

 In recent years 10-20% of SSP alumni each fall choose to enroll at MIT for their undergraduate education.
 Others are there as grad students.
 Since 1959, MIT is the most frequent undergraduate destination of SSP alumni.